microsoft/react-native-macos/README.md

 ## License

-The React Native for macOS plugin, including modifications to the original Facebook source code, and all newly contributed code is provided under the [MIT License](LICENSE).
-Portions of the React Native for macOS plugin derived from React Native are copyright Facebook.
+The React Native for macOS extension, including modifications to the original Facebook source code, and all newly contributed code is provided under the [MIT License](LICENSE).
+Portions of the React Native for macOS extension derived from React Native are copyright Facebook.

 ## Code of Conduct